SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 You should also have a good understanding of how the ASP.NET Core [Startup](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/startup) class is used in configuring the application services for the app.
 Specifically pay particular attention to the usage of the `ConfigureServices()` method.

-You probably will want some understanding of CloudFoundry OAuth2 security services (e.g. [UAA Server](https://github.com/cloudfoundry/uaa) or [Pivotal Single Signon](https://docs.pivotal.io/p-identity/)) before starting to use this connector.
+You probably will want some understanding of Cloud Foundry OAuth2 security services (e.g. [UAA Server](https://github.com/cloudfoundry/uaa) or [Pivotal Single Signon](https://docs.pivotal.io/p-identity/)) before starting to use this connector.

 In order to use this Connector you need to do the following:

  * Create and bind a OAuth service instance to your application.
  * Configure any additional settings the OAuth connector will need.
 (Optional)
- * Add Steeltoe CloudFoundry configuration provider to your ConfigurationBuilder.
+ * Add Steeltoe Cloud Foundry configuration provider to your ConfigurationBuilder.
  * Add OAuth connector to your ServiceCollection.
  * Access the OAuth service options.